Ph.D. in Counseling Psychology

 The program is based on the scientist-practitioner model of graduate education and training.
 The interdependence of the science and profession of psychology is emphasized in all aspects of the program.

 A master's degree in counseling, psychology or a related field is required for admission into the doctoral program.
+The GRE scores and the subject test in Psychology are also required for admission.

 * Contact information for the American Psychological Association's Commission on Accreditation: